X-Plane/weather-mirror/README.md

 - [lookup.x-plane.com/\_lookup\_11\_/weather/gfs/](http://lookup.x-plane.com/_lookup_11_/weather/gfs/)
 - [lookup.x-plane.com/\_lookup\_11\_/weather/wafs/](http://lookup.x-plane.com/_lookup_11_/weather/wafs/)

+## Dev setup

+You'll need Elixir and rebar3 (an Erlang build system required for one of our dependencies) installed.
+On Mac, you can use Homebrew to get both:

+    $ brew install elixir
+    $ brew install rebar3

+Then you can run it like any other Elixir project:

+1. Fetch the dependencies: `$ mix deps.get && mix deps.compile`
+2. Launch it: `$ iex -S mix`
+3. Visit the proxy in your browser—it'll run on the `@default_port` defined in `application.ex`: `$ open http://localhost:4001`

+## Environment variables required for monitoring

+AppSignal requires a handful of environment variables to be set for the config.
+We have these configured on the production Dokku server, but if you want to test AppSignal locally, you'll need to set them up yourself.

+    export APPSIGNAL_OTP_APP="weather_mirror"
+    export APPSIGNAL_APP_NAME="WeatherMirror"
+    export APPSIGNAL_APP_ENV="dev"
+    export APPSIGNAL_PUSH_API_KEY="your-push-api-key"

+(The final one is the secret, and sensitive one—since this is an open source project, we can't commit it to Git in the Intellij config.)

 ## Architecture

 This is a pretty simple application.
 The architecture, such as it is, looks like this: